-Then here are the results of some manipulations involving these lists:
+What are the results of the following manipulations involving these lists?

 '''

 (list L1 L2)

-((1 2 3) (4 5))

 (cons 17 L1)

-(17 1 2 3)

 (cons L1 L2)

-((1 2 3) 4 5)

 (append L1 L2)

-(1 2 3 4 5)

 (append L1 L1)

-(1 2 3 1 2 3)

 '''

 We emphasize that all the list operations we're studying now are non-destructive -- they never change the contents of an existing list, but always make a new list.
 So when we say that "cons prepends a value to the front of a list", this is an abuse of language that really means "cons returns a list that is formed by prepending the given value to the given list."
 Later in the course, destructive list operators will be introduced in the context of imperative programming.